William-Dbt/badminton-tournament_managment/README.md

 ## Objectives

 This program is used to manage a badminton tournament.
-It automatize the choice of the matches that players have to do.
+It automatize the choice of the matchs that players have to do.
-For the moment the program take only one mode, the ALL vs ALL mode, all players have to play against the other ones.
+For the moment the program take only one mode, the 'ALL vs ALL' mode, all players have to play against the other ones.
-A history is managed automatically by the program, once the FINISH command is called, the program will save the logs of the tournament in a file that can be used to start it (it's the first question asked when the program is launched).
+ONLY FOR SIMPLES MATCHS : A history is managed automatically by the program, once the FINISH command is called, the program will save the logs of the tournament in a file that can be used to start it (it's the first question asked when the program is launched).
+When the 'FINISH' command is called, scores of players are shown and sorted by their positions.

 ## Usage